center-for-learning-management/eduvidual-simplesamlphp/docs/simplesamlphp-changelog.md

   * Extended Google chart encoding...
 Add option of alternative compare plot in graph...
   * Added support for Ratio type reports in the statistics module..
-  * Changed default rule to SSO.
+  * Changed default rule to sso.
   * Added incremental aggregation, independent time resolution from rule def, combined coldefs and more.
   * Add DST support in date handler.
 Added summary columns per delimiter.
 Added pie chart. +++
   * Log first SSO to a service during a session.